 She has a BA in Creative Writing and an MA in Screenwriting from London College of Communication.
 She also really likes penguins.
 You can follow her on Instagram @alessiagalatini.

 Jess edited The F-Word from February 2007 to May 2013.
 You might still see her name pop up on the site, if she gets herself together to write the occasional blog post, feature or review.

 Jess makes a living as a reporter, currently covering a beat that includes social housing and environmental issues.
-She is 31 and lives in South London with one bloke and two gigantic cats.
+She lives in South London with one bloke and two gigantic cats.
 Find her on Twitter @jester, or on Tumblr.

 Holly Combe has been a feminist for as long as she can remember but became active when she joined Feminists Against Censorship (FAC).
 She started reading and contributing to The F-Word in 2002 after receiving an e-mail about the site in a Yahoo group she took part in at the time.
 She joined the blog in 2005, which led to her being part of the blogging collective that emerged in 2008 to help run the site.
 She also has The F-Word to thank for kickstarting her editing career: this began back in 2011, when she became co-editor of the music section with Cazz Blase (a role she briefly held on her own in 2013 and then shared with Joanna Whitehead until 2015).
 She went on to take over from Mathilda Gregory as the sole editor of the TV section in 2013, continuing until 2016, when she took on the position of rotating editor for a year.